Principles of Capital Allocation

 1. Internal Forecasting Errors: Companies may make internal forecasting errors that are hard, if not impossible, for external analysts to spot.
 Consequently, this might lead to unsuccessful investment results.
 A common one is using a company’s overall cost of capital rather than an investment’s required rate of return.

-2. Basing Investment Decisions on EPS, Net Income, or ROE: Even for those with a high NPV, many investments do not increase earnings per share (EPS), net income, or return on equity (ROE) in the short run.
-Since managers often have short-term incentives, they may choose projects not aligning with the company’s long-term interests.
+2. Basing Investment Decisions on EPS, Net Income, or ROE: Some investments, even if they have a high net present value (NPV), may not immediately boost earnings per share (EPS), net income, or return on equity (ROE).
+Since managers often focus on short-term results, they might choose projects that don’t benefit the company’s long-term goals.

 4. Failing to Consider Investment Alternatives or Alternative States: The most basic phase in the capital allocation process is the generation of solid investment ideas.
 In some organizations, however, many good alternatives are never even explored.
 Furthermore, many businesses overlook real-world conditions, which should be considered through breakeven, scenario, and simulation analyses.